Mondays:* Las Bachas, followed by North Seymour |Sundays*: North Seymour, followed by Las Bachas*

 Step outside the beachfront gate of the Finch Bay and head down the path that leads to the right, and you’ll soon stumble upon Las Grietas (“The Crevasses”) after a short 15-20 minute hike.
 To call Las Grietas a simple swimming hole would be a disservice to its natural beauty, as it consists of three rectangular pools glimmering with emerald waters that are flanked by towering lava cliffs.
 A plunge in its cool waters on a hot day is a fun and refreshing activity to partake in, and it’s practically right around the corner from the Finch Bay, too!
 So don’t miss out on checking it out!

 A trip to the Galapagos Islands is a step into one of the world’s richest aquatic realms.
 From impressive schools of colorful fish to docile white-tip reef sharks, the waters of this paradise – which happen to form a part of a UNESCO World Heritage Site – are the perfect place to interact with a wide gamut of species without having to witness them through cages or glass walls.
-This is why snorkeling is, quite simply, an absolute must in the Galapagos Islands!
+This is why snorkeling is, quite simply, an absolute mustin the Galapagos Islands!
 And one of the best things about a land-based option is you don’t need to go far to enjoy this natural, underwater spectacle.
-In fact, there’s beautiful beaches right on Santa Cruz Island that allow you partake in this activity!
-Don’t forget to rent your snorkeling gear at the Finch Bay Galapagos Hotel before heading out!
+In fact, there are beautiful beaches right on Santa Cruz Island that allow you to partake in this activity!
+Don’t forget to request your snorkeling gear at the front desk of Finch Bay Galapagos Hotel before heading out!
+This gear is provided completely free of charge!
+Wetsuits are available for rent.

 Tortuga Bay has consistently ranked among the world’s top beaches over the course of recent years, and it’s no wonder why: this wide stretch of open, immaculate beach (that conveniently sits right on the edge of Puerto Ayora) is, simply put, spectacular.
 Guests that choose to head here will get to enjoy a pleasant stroll through a giant cacti forest before being rewarded with a magnificent view of this jaw-dropping slice of coast.
 If you opt to head down the entire stretch of Tortuga Bay, you’ll be treated to a second and smaller secluded beach at the end that’s surrounded by mangroves and, occasionally, curious marine iguanas.
 Snorkeling here is highly recommended!